AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 If the two mandatory questions, for some reason, doesn’t have any text, the questions will not appear in the feedback form.

-**Note:**&nbsp;It is not enough&nbsp;that you&nbsp;enable&nbsp;these settings&nbsp;at the Learning&nbsp;Program&nbsp;instance.
-You must also enable these&nbsp;settings&nbsp;at the Course Instance&nbsp;level&nbsp;for each course in the Learning Program.
+**Note:** It is not enough that you enable these settings at the Learning Program instance.
+You must also enable these settings at the Course Instance level for each course in the Learning Program.

-In Instance Defaults page, if you enable&nbsp;**Make All Questions Mandatory**, then all new instances created thereafter will inherit these settings.
+In Instance Defaults page, if you enable **Make All Questions Mandatory**, then all new instances created thereafter will inherit these settings.

 ![](assets/instance-defaults-makeallquestionsmandatory.png)

 # L1 feedback at course level {#l1-feedback-course-level}

-In previous versions of Learning Manager, an Administrator could enable L1 feedback for&nbsp;the Learning Program.
+In previous versions of Learning Manager, an Administrator could enable L1 feedback for the Learning Program.

-In this release of Learning Manager,&nbsp;the Administrator can send L1 feedback for all the courses that are part of the Learning Program.
-The Administrator must ensure that L1 feedback is enabled for all the courses&nbsp;at the course instance level.
+In this release of Learning Manager, the Administrator can send L1 feedback for all the courses that are part of the Learning Program.
+The Administrator must ensure that L1 feedback is enabled for all the courses at the course instance level.

-1. To enable L1 feedback for each course, in the Admin app,&nbsp;click&nbsp;**Learning Programs > View Learning Program**.&nbsp;
+1. To enable L1 feedback for each course, in the Admin app, click **Learning Programs > View Learning Program**.

-1. Click&nbsp;**Instances > L1 Feedback Enabled**.&nbsp;
+1. Click **Instances > L1 Feedback Enabled**.

-1. Enable the option&nbsp;**Enable for Each Course**.
+1. Enable the option **Enable for Each Course**.

    ![](assets/enable-l1-feedbackforcourse.png)

-   Only enabling this toggle at the Learning Program level&nbsp;will not trigger the L1 feedback for the courses inside this program.
-For enabling the L1 feedback, go to each course in the Learning Program and&nbsp;enable the L1 Feedback toggle.&nbsp;
+   Only enabling this toggle at the Learning Program level will not trigger the L1 feedback for the courses inside this program.
+For enabling the L1 feedback, go to each course in the Learning Program and enable the L1 Feedback toggle.

    ![](assets/l1-reaction-feedback.png)

-   If L1 feedback is enabled for all courses, but is disabled in the learning Program&nbsp;instance, then the L1 feedback will not be triggered for the courses.
+   If L1 feedback is enabled for all courses, but is disabled in the learning Program instance, then the L1 feedback will not be triggered for the courses.

 # Language specific quiz reports

-Quiz reports help in evaluating the performance of a learner post completion of a Learning program or course.&nbsp;
+Quiz reports help in evaluating the performance of a learner post completion of a Learning program or course.

 Learning Manager currently facilitates learning in 13 interface languages and 32 content languages.
 Although, this option is learner-friendly and provides convenience in supporting our global learners, it is strenuous for Admins to fetch reports attempted in various locales.

 Quiz reports, display data in different languages provided the course is being offered in multiple languages.
-Until now, reports generated by Admin displayed responses one below the other irrespective of the language in which the quiz was attempted.&nbsp;**For example**, If a user has taken a quiz in Dutch, Admin will only be able to view those quiz reports attempted by users in Dutch at a time.
+Until now, reports generated by Admin displayed responses one below the other irrespective of the language in which the quiz was attempted. **For example**, If a user has taken a quiz in Dutch, Admin will only be able to view those quiz reports attempted by users in Dutch at a time.
 The Admin who has selected English as an interface language, was unable to view reports for all users at once irrespective of the locale attempted in.

 This is now rectified as the Admin is now able to view all the reports in the respective language which the learner attempted all at once, regardless of the content locale chosen.
 Quiz attempted in different languages will be added as additional columns in the quiz report.

 # Enable L1 feedback at account level {#l1-feedback-account-level}

-An&nbsp;Admin will be able to enable L1 feedback for newly created courses and Learning Program by turning on this setting at account level.&nbsp;However,&nbsp;turning on this setting doesn't impact the existing courses and Learning Programs
+An Admin will be able to enable L1 feedback for newly created courses and Learning Program by turning on this setting at account level.
+However, turning on this setting doesn't impact the existing courses and Learning Programs

 If enabled, all new trainings and new instances will have the feedback enabled by default.
 In case an author/admin visits the instance, instance defaults and switches it off manually, then it gets honored.

-To enable L1 feedback,&nbsp;in the Admin app, click&nbsp;**Settings > Feedback**.
+To enable L1 feedback, in the Admin app, click **Settings > Feedback**.

 ![](assets/l1-feedback-settings.png)

-Click&nbsp;**Edit&nbsp;**on the upper-right corner and toggle the option to enable L1 feedback.
+Click **Edit **on the upper-right corner and toggle the option to enable L1 feedback.

-When an author creates a course, on the Instance page of the Admin app, the&nbsp;**L1 feedback is automatically enabled**&nbsp;for the new course.
+When an author creates a course, on the Instance page of the Admin app, the **L1 feedback is automatically enabled** for the new course.

 ![](assets/l1-feedback-enabled.png)

-You can also disable the L1 feedback by toggling the&nbsp;**Enable&nbsp;**option, as shown below:
+You can also disable the L1 feedback by toggling the **Enable **option, as shown below:

 ![](assets/disable-l1-feedback.png)

 ## Add descriptive questions for L1 and L3 feeedback {#descriptive}

 As part of Learning Manager November release, an option to add descriptive questions has been provided.
 Administrators have an option to add these questions to learners.
 This provision is in addition to the default set of questions provided by Learning Manager.
-You can also make them mandatory if required by choosing the option below the question.&nbsp;
+You can also make them mandatory if required by choosing the option below the question.

-You can add two descriptive questions for L1 feedback and one descriptive question for L3 feedback.&nbsp;
+You can add two descriptive questions for L1 feedback and one descriptive question for L3 feedback.

-Once you enable L1 feedback, you can view the options as shown in the following snapshot.&nbsp;
+Once you enable L1 feedback, you can view the options as shown in the following snapshot.

 ![](assets/l1-feedback-desc-questions.png)

 If you want the questionnaire to appear to the learner immediately after course completion, you can choose the option accordingly.

 A sample output of the L1 questionnaire is provided below for your reference.
 Learners can view the questionnaire in the below format.
-Test-1 and Test-2 are the descriptive questions.&nbsp;
+Test-1 and Test-2 are the descriptive questions.

 ![](assets/l1-output.png)

-Once you enable the L3 feedback, you can view the options as shown in the below snapshot:&nbsp;
+Once you enable the L3 feedback, you can view the options as shown in the below snapshot:

 ![](assets/l3-feedback-desc-questions.png)

 Question 2 is the descriptive question for L3 feedback.
-You can make it mandatory by clicking the option accordingly below the question.&nbsp;
+You can make it mandatory by clicking the option accordingly below the question.

 A sample output of the L3 questionnaire is provided below for your reference.
-Learners can view the questionnaire in the below format.&nbsp;
+Learners can view the questionnaire in the below format.

 ![](assets/l3-output.png)

 # Set up L1 and L3 feedback questionnaire {#setupl1andl3feedbackquestionnaire}

-You can set up L1 and L3 feedback questionnaire and also set reminders at the account level.&nbsp;
+You can set up L1 and L3 feedback questionnaire and also set reminders at the account level.

-1. Click **Settings** and then&nbsp;**Feedback** on the left pane after you log in as Administrator.
+1. Click **Settings** and then **Feedback** on the left pane after you log in as Administrator.
-   Feedback settings page appears with two tabs:&nbsp;**L1 Feedback**&nbsp;and&nbsp;**L3 Feedback**.
+   Feedback settings page appears with two tabs: **L1 Feedback** and **L3 Feedback**.
-   **L1 Feedback**&nbsp;tab consists of a list of default **L1 feedback** questionnaire for class room and self-paced courses along with reminder settings.
-In&nbsp;**L3 Feedback**&nbsp;tab, you can view L3 feedback default statement and reminder settings.
+   **L1 Feedback** tab consists of a list of default **L1 feedback** questionnaire for class room and self-paced courses along with reminder settings.
+In **L3 Feedback** tab, you can view L3 feedback default statement and reminder settings.

 1. Click Edit on the upper-right corner of the page, to modify the existing questionnaire.
-   In&nbsp;**L1 Feedback**&nbsp;tab, you can enable/disable each question by clicking the Yes/No toggle button.
+   In **L1 Feedback** tab, you can enable/disable each question by clicking the Yes/No toggle button.
-   In&nbsp;**L3 Feedback**&nbsp;tab, you can modify the default feedback statement.
+   In **L3 Feedback** tab, you can modify the default feedback statement.
-   Click&nbsp;**Add New Reminder**&nbsp;at the bottom of the page&nbsp;and choose when to send the reminders.
+   Click **Add New Reminder** at the bottom of the page and choose when to send the reminders.

-1. Click&nbsp;**Save**&nbsp;at the upper-right corner of the page.
+1. Click **Save** at the upper-right corner of the page.

 In L1 feedback, you can see two sets of questionnaire along with a default question.
 First set of questionnaire refers to self paced courses which can also be used for activity based courses.
 Second set of questionnaire can be used for Class room and virtual class room type of courses.